bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/operations.md

    attestation statement, and other relevant information.

 7. **Client-Side Response**: Once the credential is created, the client sends a request back to the server.
-This request includes the newly created credential and all the other relevant information received from the authenticator.
+This request includes the newly-created credential and all the other relevant information received from the authenticator.

 8. **Server-Side Validation**: The server receives the request from the client and performs several